Skip to main content

 The annual Safety Days event is jointly hosted by the City and Utilities Kingston to promote safety best practices amongst employees – and local contractors and suppliers in the industry.

 The goal of Safety Days is clear and simple: get everyone home safe every day.
 Its training and information sessions are all about how to instill safety as the highest value in the workplace.
-In 2014, the event was recognized by the national Recognition of Excellence Award for Outstanding Achievement from the Canadian Society of Safety Engineering (CSSE) and the Electrical Safety Authority (ESA) Worker Safety Award.
+The event was recognized by the national Recognition of Excellence Award for Outstanding Achievement from the Canadian Society of Safety Engineering (CSSE) and the Electrical Safety Authority (ESA) Worker Safety Award.

 In 2017, we joined the League of Champions and made a commitment to become Champions for achieving safety excellence.
 The goal of the League of Champions is to promote safety culture and build awareness in the industry.
 Our goal is to create a framework for safety awareness that will act as a lever to help industry leaders enable change in their companies and across industries.
 The result will be better protection for young and all workers through education and awareness.